StephenJD/Life-For-Liberia/content/en/02_Teaching/The Gospel/Gospel Discovery.md

 >   Repentance and forgiveness are regular themes in the Gospel Jesus preached.
 But curiously, the mechanism of forgiveness is rarely, if ever, explained.
 Jesus gives life to those He chooses!
 The consistent teaching, of both Old and New Testaments, is that righteousness is the reward of faith in God.

+>   Secondly, convincing people of their sin and their need for repentance is not our job – that is the work of the Holy Spirit:

+>   John 16:8 Jesus said, “When the Spirit comes, he will convict the world concerning sin and righteousness and judgment.”

+Nowhere in the New Testament do we read of sin being preached, whether original sin or our sin.
+The messages is always the forgiveness of sin.

 ## Explanations of the Cross

+>   Jesus did teach about the cross:

+>   Matthew 10:38-39 Jesus said, “Whoever does not take up their cross and follow me is not worthy of me.
+Whoever finds their life will lose it, and whoever loses their life for my sake will find it.”

+Jesus uses the cross (not His cross, since he never told them He would die on a cross) to teach about humility.
+He chose not to explain its coming role in salvation.

 >   The mechanism of forgiveness is generally left unexplained.
 Only once do we hear Jesus explain the role of the cross, privately to His devoted disciples: